Fiery tractor trailer crash shuts down portion of Schuylkill Expressway; burning cargo dangles on roadway below

 Police said the crash involved a tractor trailer and another vehicle.

 The cargo and part of that trailer caught fire and a portion fell over the expressway and down onto Sweetbriar Drive.
-What looked like cabbage and squash were seen strewn about the roadway.
+What looked like cabbage and squash were seen strewn about the roadway below.

 State police remain at the scene, investigating the crash.